 As myth, folklore, and fairy tales remind us, the border between any two things is a traditional place of enchantment: a bridge between two banks of a river; the silvery light between night and day; the liminal moment between dreaming and waking; the motion of shape-shifting transformation; and all those interstitial realms where cultures, myths, landscapes, languages, art forms, and genres meet.

 We cross the border every time we step from the mundane world to the lands of myth; from mainstream culture to the pages of a mythological study or a magical tale.
 As a folklorist and fantasist, I cannot resist an unknown road or an open gate.
-I'm still that child on a midsummer's eve, willing magic into existence.
+I'm still that child at twilight on an autumn eve, willing magic into existence.

 Words: The quote by Brian Froud is from a conversation I noted down when I was editing his book Good Faeries, Bad Faeries (Simon & Schuster, 1998).
 The quote by Lewis Hyde is from his excellent book Trickster Makes This World: Mischief, Myth, & Art (Farrar, Straus, & Giroux, 1998).
 Pictures: Art credits can be found in the picture captions.
 (Run your cursor over the images to see them.)
 All rights to the text and imagery above is reserved by their respective creators.
 Related posts: At the Death of the Year and The Madness of Art.